bbatsov/projectile/doc/usage.md

 !!!
 Note

-    The extend of the support for every VCS differs and Git is the best supported one.
+    The extent of the support for every VCS differs and Git is the best supported one.
 Projectile supports some advanced features like working with Git submodules and using `git-grep` instead GNU grep.